Summer Course of Study

 Advanced Course of Study

-The Advanced Course of Study courses that will be offered during the Summer 2015 COS Session are: United Methodist (UM) History, UM Doctrine, and UM Polity; and four elective courses: Evangelism, Homiletics, Theological Ethics, and Old Testament.
+The Advanced Course of Study courses that will be offered during the Summer 2015 COS Session are: United Methodist (UM) History, UM Doctrine, and UM Polity; and four elective courses: Evangelism, Homiletics, Practical Theology, and BIble: Eschatology in the Old Testament.

 The Divinity Bookshop is the preferred provider of textbooks for the Course of Study program.